bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Macro

-Format: `MCPY` macnam1 macnam2
+Format: `MCPY` name1 name2

-Defaults:
+Defaults: temp temp

 Description:
-Copies macro.
-TEMP    TEMP
+`MCPY` is an old command for copying a macro.
+It has been replaced with the `CPYMAC` command and is currently simply an alias to it.
+As such `CPYMAC` should be used in place of `MCPY`.
 ## MD
 Define macro